Vietnam.vn - Nền tảng quảng bá Việt Nam

 Deputy Director of the Consular Department Phan Thi Minh Giang at a training course on safe migration and protection of Vietnamese citizens abroad.
-(Photo: Tuan Viet) |
+(Photo: Tuan Viet)

 On the sidelines of the training course on safe migration and protection of Vietnamese citizens abroad (June 25-26), Deputy Director of the Consular Department Phan Thi Minh Giang gave an interview to The Gioi & Viet Nam Newspaper about the work of protecting Vietnamese citizens abroad in the context of many citizens being tricked into working by online establishments in the Southeast Asian region, which is becoming increasingly painful.

-Could you please tell us about the difficulties and risks that Vietnamese workers often encounter when working abroad?
+Could you tell us about the difficulties and risks that Vietnamese workers often encounter when working abroad?

 According to the Ministry of Labor, War Invalids and Social Affairs (MOLISA), there are currently about 650,000 Vietnamese workers working abroad under contracts in 40 countries and territories, most of which are in Northeast Asia.
 Female workers account for more than 30% to more than 40% depending on the market and each period.
-If we include those working in other forms, the actual number is much larger.
+If we include those who are working in other forms, the actual number is much larger.

 In addition, workers may also face risks of being harmed such as having their identity documents confiscated, being discriminated against, being mistreated, working overtime, having accidents, not being paid according to their contracts, not being guaranteed working conditions, being forced to commit illegal acts...
 And for those working through informal channels, the risks are even greater.

 The Overseas Labor Center - Ministry of Labor, Invalids and Social Affairs organizes a Korean language course to select workers to work in Korea.
-(Source: Hanoi Moi) |
+(Source: Hanoi Moi)

-According to a preliminary summary by the Consular Department, from 2021 to present, about 4,000 citizens have been rescued, supported and brought back to the country by Vietnamese representative agencies abroad; some cases have been identified as victims of human trafficking.
+According to a preliminary summary by the Consular Department, from 2021 to now, about 4,000 citizens have been rescued, supported and brought back to the country by Vietnamese representative agencies abroad; some cases have been identified as victims of human trafficking.

-Faced with the above situation, the Ministry of Foreign Affairs, together with Vietnamese representative agencies abroad, always closely monitor the situation, increase propaganda and warnings, and immediately deploy verification and rescue work upon receiving information from domestic authorities, from families and relatives of citizens through exchanges and close work with local and domestic authorities and relevant organizations to promptly protect, support and bring citizens home.
+Faced with the above situation, the Ministry of Foreign Affairs together with Vietnamese representative agencies abroad always closely monitor the situation, increase propaganda and warnings, and immediately deploy verification and rescue work upon receiving information from domestic authorities, from families and relatives of citizens through exchanges and close work with local and domestic authorities and relevant organizations to promptly protect, support and bring citizens home.

 Therefore, within its scope, the Ministry of Foreign Affairs is also continuing to promote cooperation with countries in the region, proposing exchanges and close coordination in rescuing citizens at online fraud establishments, identifying victims of human trafficking, and strengthening cooperation in combating and preventing this type of crime.

-Can you give advice to Vietnamese workers who are preparing to work abroad and Vietnamese citizens working abroad who encounter emergency or crisis situations?
+Can you give any advice to Vietnamese workers who are preparing to work abroad and Vietnamese citizens working abroad who encounter emergency or crisis situations?

-Vietnamese workers who intend to work abroad need to carefully study information about labor cooperation programs and businesses providing services to send workers to work abroad posted on the information pages of the Department of Overseas Labor Management, the Overseas Labor Center, the Ministry of Labor, Invalids and Social Affairs, and local authorities.
+Vietnamese workers who intend to work abroad need to carefully research information about labor cooperation programs and businesses providing services to send workers to work abroad posted on the information pages of the Department of Overseas Labor Management, the Overseas Labor Center, the Ministry of Labor, Invalids and Social Affairs, and local authorities.

 Workers need to be prepared not only in terms of qualifications and expertise, but also in terms of knowledge of Vietnamese and host country laws and policies, contract content, conduct, and issues of preventing and combating human trafficking and forced labor.
 This information is provided through orientation education programs.